mHooshdar/IE-Static-Pages/README.md

 # InternetEngineering
-Just with HTML and CSS and Javascript
+Just with HTML, CSS and JavaScript